Rise and Shine

 Next, we asked participants to share their nighttime habits to see what routines were attributed to the best and worst mental health statuses.
 The significant majority (71 percent) of “completely unhealthy” people checked their computers, tablets, or smartphones before falling asleep.
 In comparison, only 42 percent of “completely healthy” people checked their electronics before hitting the sack.
 The more time people spent looking at screens (including TV) before bedtime, the less likely they were to feel mentally healthy.

 If you share a bed with a significant other, chances are your waking habits affect more than just you.
 To find out how relationship satisfaction and the snooze button were related, we asked survey participants to rank their relationship satisfaction on a scale of one to seven, with seven being “completely satisfied” and one being “completely unsatisfied.”

 According to the results, the more people’s partners hit the snooze button, the lower their relationship satisfaction.
 In fact, the more conflicting your sleep schedules are, the worse it can be for your relationship.
 Disruptions like the snooze alarm can cause your significant other to have poor sleep habits, which may cause stress on your relationship.

 The highest rated relationship satisfaction averaged at around 6.2 and was in association with a partner who never hit the snooze button.

-If an old or uncomfortable mattress is keeping you from getting the best night’s sleep possible, Amerisleep may be the only thing between you and better sleep habits.
-A comfortable mattress can help make you the focused, well-rested employee and person you want to be.
-Visit Amerisleep.com to make the switch today.
+If an old or uncomfortable mattress is keeping you from getting the best night’s sleep possible, Sleepjunkie may be the only thing between you and better sleep habits.
+Buying the best mattress may make you the focused, well-rested employee and person you want to be.
+Visit sleepjunkie to make the switch today.